dhari001/dhari001/README.md

 ### ⏰ Current
 - 💻 My last job was at [Flipp](https://flipp.com/home) as a Software Engineer working with an Android app and various microservices.
-- 💡 I'm curious about the theory of C++ and how to build various applications using it.
+- 💡 I'm curious about the different aspects of the industry where I can engage in application development